Fiddlekins/SpookyX/README.md

 ### Chrome:
 Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), then click the link above to install SpookyX.
 ### Opera:
 Install [Violentmonkey](https://addons.opera.com/en-gb/extensions/details/violent-monkey/), then click the link above to install SpookyX.
+An alternative that I have yet to test thoroughly is [Tampermonkey Beta](https://addons.opera.com/en-gb/extensions/details/tampermonkey-beta/?hidemessage=1), give this a try if the script doesn't seem to be working properly in Violentmonkey.

 ## Added Features:
 #### Settings Menu